-A careful reading of the text shows Joshua only burned Jericho 6:24, Ai 8:8 (Khirbet El Ma'-qati-r) and Hazor 11:11.
+Regarding the conquest a careful reading of the text shows Joshua only burned Jericho 6:24, Ai 8:8 (Khirbet El Ma'-qati-r) and Hazor 11:11.
+He raided and conquered other cities but could not hold them.
 Israel weak in faith was unable or unwilling to completely drive the Canaanites out of the land.
-Instead they set up camp at "Gilgal" raided areas under Canaanite control and returned to Gilgal ... living in tents word used in Joshua 7 times and the word used in Judges 16 ... while house is always a figure of speech ... "as for me and my house we will serve the LORD"
+Instead they set up camp at "Gilgal" raided areas under Canaanite control and returned to Gilgal ... living in "tents" word used in Joshua 11 times and in Judges 16 times ... while house is always a figure of speech ... "as for me and my house we will serve the LORD"